Lingayat Wedding Rituals: Complete Veerashaiva Guide

 Community Blessings

+The distribution of vibhuti (sacred ash) to all present marks the couple as a new unit within the Shiva-devoted community.
 The ceremony concludes with blessings from assembled elders and guests.
 In many Lingayat weddings, vibhuti (sacred ash) is distributed to all present — a signature element of Shaiva worship.
 The couple receives vibhuti on their foreheads from the Jangama, marking them as a new unit within the Shiva-devoted community.

 The Bride